2011 in AFC

-The year 2011 is the 2nd year in the history of Australian Fighting Championship (AFC), a mixed martial arts promotion based in Australia.
+The year 2011 was the 2nd year in the history of Australian Fighting Championship (AFC), a mixed martial arts promotion based in Australia.
 In 2011 AFC held 2 events.

 Events list

 AFC 2

 AFC 2 was an event held on September 3, 2011, at Melbourne Sports and Aquatic Centre in Melbourne, Australia.

 Results

 AFC Fight Night

 AFC Fight Night was an event held on June 25, 2011, at State Netball and Hockey Centre in Melbourne, Australia.